tybalex/obot/docs/docs/04-configuration/03-auth-providers.md

 # Auth Providers

-Authentication providers allow your Otto installation to authenticate users with the identity provider of your choice.
+Authentication providers allow your Otto8 installation to authenticate users with the identity provider of your choice.
 All authentication providers are configured using environment variables.

 ## Common Environment Variables